pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-01-08-lets-talk-about-double-standards.md

 I would also like to praise [Ana Filipa Ferreira](https://twitter.com/anafpf3), [Heitor Ferreira](https://www.linkedin.com/in/heitormpf) and [Tiago Silva](https://twitter.com/tiagomssilvaa) for their outstanding support and [João Pereira](https://twitter.com/NSMyself) for giving the "Let's Talk About" original idea. ❤️

-Last but not least, if you have any subject you would like to see covered and/or discuss, let me know here or on [Twitter](https://twitter.com/pedrommcarrasco)! :eyes:
+Last but not least, if you have any subject you would like to see covered and/or discussed, let me know here or on [Twitter](https://twitter.com/pedrommcarrasco)! :eyes:

 Thanks for reading. ✨